Communication-Efficient Federated Learning via Optimal Client Sampling: Conclusion

 \section{Conclusion}

-We propose a novel approach to reducing communication rates in FL by judiciously subselecting clients instead of relying on traditional compression strategies.
+In this paper, we propose a novel approach to reducing communication rates in FL by judiciously subselecting clients instead of relying on traditional compression strategies.
 A parallel between OU processes and SGD suggests strategies for identifying clients whose updates are informative and therefore should be communicated to the server.
+Furthermore, utilizing this connection leads to an estimator for missing client model updates that can be calculated at the server using the previous updates.
+This estimation helps maintain and even improve the accuracy of the baseline scheme, while cutting communication by up to 50\%.
 Experimental results demonstrate efficacy of the proposed methods in various settings.
-Moreover, our approaches can be combined with compression strategies to lower the communication rates even further.
+Moreover, our approach can be combined with compression strategies to lower the communication rates even further.

 The proposed client selection protocol based on thresholding is theoretically justified by the existing results on optimal OU process sampling.
-Future work involves automating threshold selection, and the analytical investigation of the connection between the selected thresholds and the FL system performance.
-Moreover, it is of interest to combine the methods proposed in this paper with the techniques that attempt to reduce communication burden by sparsifying transmitted information.
+Future work involves combining the methods proposed in this paper with the techniques that attempt to reduce communication burden by sparsifying transmitted information.